Software-Engineering-I-Group-1/Equation-Deckbuilder-Roguelike/README.md

 ## Software Requirements Specification:

 ## Prototype:
-Our prototype has a main menu and a settings menu.
-The settings menu has an option to adjust the volume.
+Our prototype has a main menu, a pause menu, and a settings menu.
+The settings menu is accessible from both the main menu and pause menu and has an option to adjust the volume.

 ## Demo Video: